 Ransomware is devastating because of the scope and scale of its damage to company finances, operational stability and reputation.
 When hackers hold data hostage, most businesses prefer to pay the ransom to resolve the matter as soon as possible.
 This reticence to combat cybercriminals and pay the ransom is one of the factors that point to why it’s so prevalent.

-Today, combating ransomware requires a multi-pronged approach.
+Today, ransomware prevention requires a multi-pronged approach.
 Besides installing anti-ransomware software, you need to comply with other cybersecurity best practices such as backing data up, updating dated software, and training employees to detect and respond to these attacks better.

 As insurance companies adopt cloud-based systems, they expose themselves to a greater level of cloud exploits, such as denial-of-service and hijacking attacks, allowing cybercriminals to access insurance systems, tamper with data and prevent employees from accessing it.

 What’s more, working on the cloud creates a larger attack surface, making it harder to secure it from an attack.
+That’s why you need to consider a cloud security posture management.

 Poor security posture